mseitzdev/MS_Portfolio/readme.txt

 To Do:

-- Add website display settings, first add an option to disable/change the background, then maybe a light mode.
-Use cookies/sessions + PHP.
+- Add website display settings
+	- an option to disable/change the background
+	- light mode
+	- Text Settings / Accessibility
 _______________________________________________________________________

 Bugs & Issues: